virtualritz/delight-helpers/README.md

 OPTIONS:
         --cloud
-            Use 3Delight Cloud to render the specified files.
+            Use 3Delight Cloud to render the specified file(s).

     -d, --display
-            Send 3Delight Display (a copy of) all rendered images.
+            Send 3Delight Display (a copy of) the image(s) being rendered.

+    -t, --threads <THREADS>
+            Launch the render using number of THREADS.

     -v, --verbose
-            Print the names of the files being rendered.
+            Print the names of the file(s) being rendered.

     -p, --progress
             Print rendering progress at each bucket.

-    -q, --quiet
+        --dry-run
-            Do not print the name of the file being rendered.
+            Do not render, just print the name of the file(s) to be rendered.

-        --embed-statistics
-            Embed statistics in rendered images.

-    -f, --frame <FRAME>
+    -f, --frames <FRAMES>
-            FRAME(s) to render.
+            FRAME(S) to render.
             They can be specified individually:
             1,2,3,5,8,13
             Or as a squence: